Fallingwater: Mid-2000s to present

 After the renovation was completed in 2005, the WPC began removing invasive species from the Fallingwater grounds that year.
-Additionally, the WPC replaced 319 windows at the house after PPG Industries donated glass panes in 2010.
-The WPC hired a firm from Peekskill, New York, to help restore the windows.
+To prevent overcrowding, the WPC capped annual visitation at 135,000.
+After PPG Industries donated glass panes in 2010, the WPC replaced 319 windows at the house, hiring a firm from Peekskill, New York, to help restore the windows.
 In the mid-2010s, one of Fallingwater's volunteer landscapers created a pottery terrace in one of the house's planters.
 One of the statues on the grounds was toppled and damaged during a rainstorm in 2017, and some trees were damaged as well.
 Waggoner announced in 2017 that she would retire as the museum's director, and Justin W. Gunther was appointed to replace her.
 After becoming Fallingwater's director, Gunther devised plans for a $3 million waterproofing project, which was supposed to have begun in 2019.

 The museum was temporarily closed in March 2020 due to the COVID-19 pandemic in Pennsylvania; the outdoor spaces reopened for self-guided tours that June.
 The same September, the Pennsylvania government gave Fallingwater nearly $240,000 to offset financial losses from the pandemic.
 In addition, a photovoltaic power array was installed at Fallingwater in 2022 to help power the main house and guest wing.
 Meanwhile, the cost of the waterproofing project doubled due to the pandemic.
 Much of the waterproofing installed in the 1990s had been washed away, and water entered the house through small cracks in the walls, door frames, and window frames.
 The WPC started patching the leaks in 2025, and scaffolding was placed around the house, which remained open for tours during the repairs.
-By mid-2025, the project was to be completed in early 2026.
+The project was complete by March 2026, when the scaffolding was removed.